dzbeda/opsschool-mid-project/Readme.md

 ### Mid-project installation ###
-The execution is dived into 3 main steps
+The project execution is divided into 3 main steps

 1. Prerequisites
 2. Execution server installation